 In essence, it means that almost anyone can use the TRX Suspension Trainer, regardless of his or her level of fitness.
 The principles governing Suspension Training are simple, easy to adjust and vary greatly, depending on your body position.

 In the video, TRX Senior Instructor Arthur Hsu demonstrates the three principles of progression you can use to modify the intensity of your workouts and those of your clients.
-They are:
+Want to find the right exercise progressions for your fitness level?
+Take our quick assessment quiz to get a personalized plan that applies these key principles.

 Exercise Shown: TRX Low Row